navee042/AUTO-WT-TOOL/README.md

 USAGE:

-1.1.
-Clone the repository or copy the code into your local environment.
+1.Clone the repository or copy the code into your local environment.

 2. Install the required dependencies as mentioned in the Prerequisites section.